Tegal Regency: Livestock

-In the livestock sector, the people of Tegal Regency have many businesses in the field of poultry farms, like Tegal Duck (Indian Runner) for the supply of salted egg industry in Brebes.
-In the countryside there are also goat, cow and buffalo, which are traditionally cultivated.
+In the livestock sector, the people of Tegal Regency have many businesses in the field of poultry farms, like Tegal Duck (Indian Runner) for the supply of the salted egg industry in Brebes.
+In the countryside there are also goats, cows and buffaloes, which are traditionally cultivated.

-The Tegal Stall
+The Tegal Stalls

-The people of Tegal Regency are also many who go to work to other cities in Java Island especially in Jakarta and to other islands.
-Most of the business opened is Tegal Stall (Indonesian : Warung Tegal or "warteg") which is incorporated in Cooperative of Tegal Stalls (Indonesian : Koperasi Warung Tegal or "Kowarteg"), that selling martabak telur (from Lebaksiu District), and others.
-The days before Idul Fitri, the people of Tegal Regency go home from the region where they work to meet their family and bring the money from their work/ business.
+The people of Tegal Regency include many who go to work in other cities on Java Island (especially in Jakarta) and on other islands.
+Many of the businesses opened are Tegal Food Stalls (Indonesian : Warung Tegal or "warteg") which are incorporated in the Cooperative of Tegal Stalls (Indonesian : Koperasi Warung Tegal or "Kowarteg"), that selling martabak telur (from Lebaksiu District), and others.
+On the days before Idul Fitri, the people from Tegal Regency who work elsewhere go home from the region where they work to meet their family and bring the money from their work/ business.

 Education

 Schools in Tegal Regency include the following: